amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 Expand the **Advanced container configuration** to set the **Log Configuration** and configure these settings.

 * **Log driver** - select **awslogs** from the drop-down
-* **Log options** - enter the name of the CloudWatch log group that CloudFormation created, and enter the AWS region of the log group.
+* **Log options** - enter the name of the CloudWatch loggroup that CloudFormation created: EnvironmentName-LogGroup, and enter the AWS region of the log group.
 Enter **prod** as the awslogs-stream-prefix.

 ![Task Definition Creation Logs](images/0-task-def-logs.png)